Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Related Works

 \subsection{Federated Semi-Supervised Learning}

-Considering the labeled data distribution among clients and server, FSSL scenarios can be classified into three categories\cite{anonymous2023federated}: (1) Labels-at-Server in which the clients only own an unlabeled dataset and the server owns a labeled dataset \cite{lin2021semifed,he2021ssfl,jeong2020federated}; (2) Labels-at-Clients in which the clients own a hybrid dataset constructed by labeled data and unlabeled data \cite{zhang2021improving,jeong2020federated}; (3) Labels-at-Partial-Clients in which the partial clients own labeled datasets and the other clients own unlabeled datasets\cite{liang2022rscfed,yang2021federated}.
-In this work, we focus on scenario (3) to utilize widely-existing unlabeled datasets to further improve FL.
+FSSL scenarios can be categorized into three groups based on the distribution of labeled data among clients and the server~\cite{anonymous2023federated}: (1) Labels-at-Server, where clients possess only unlabeled datasets and the server holds a labeled dataset~\cite{lin2021semifed,he2021ssfl,jeong2020federated}; (2) Labels-at-Clients, where clients own a hybrid dataset consisting of both labeled and unlabeled data~\cite{zhang2021improving,jeong2020federated}; and (3) Labels-at-Partial-Clients, where some clients have labeled datasets while others have unlabeled datasets~\cite{liang2022rscfed,yang2021federated}.
+FedMatch~\cite{jeong2020federated} employs inter-client consistency loss to apply FSSL in the first two scenarios.
+RSCFed~\cite{liang2022rscfed} uses distillation on several sub-consensus models and distance-reweighted model aggregation to implement FSSL in the third scenario.
+FedConsist~\cite{yang2021federated} adopts FSSL in a realistic COVID region segmentation, which falls under the third scenario.
+In this work, our focus lies on the third scenario, aiming to leverage widely-existing unlabeled datasets to further enhance FL performance.